Iron Deficiency Treatment for Plants

 In alkaline soils, Yates Leaf Greener Iron Chelate can also be used to supply iron to plants.
 However, it is best to correct the pH of the soil, bringing it closer to neutral or slightly acid and improve iron availability.

 First, test the pH of the soil using a kit that can be purchased from a hardware store or garden centre.
 If your soil has a pH of 7.5 and above, then you will need to lower or acidify it.
+This will help improve the availability of iron to plants.
 An effective way to lower soil pH is to apply Yates Sulfur Soil Improver Granules.
 These granules contain sulfur, helping to lower soil pH, plus bentonite, which improves soil structure and water retention.
 These granules are easy to handle and apply and are less messy and dusty than traditional sulfur powders.
 Reapply every four weeks until the required soil pH is achieved.
 The added benefit of creating a more neutral soil pH is that other nutrient deficiencies, such as manganese, boron, copper and zinc, will also be reduced.

 Another way to lower the soil pH (make it more acidic) is to use Yates Soil Acidifier Liquid Sulfur, which contains elemental sulfur (S).
 Soil bacteria convert the sulfur to sulfuric acid and thereby, help lower the soil pH.
-This is highly dependent on soil bacteria, so it's best to apply when conditions are warm.
+This is highly dependent on soil bacteria, so it's best to apply when conditions are warm and soil microorganisms are more active.
 For best results, apply every 4 weeks until the desired pH is achieved.
 Take care not to overapply – this will not make the process faster and it can lead to issues with sulfur toxicity and cause the pH to drop too low.